 If any nursing student has a felony conviction, the student may not be able to complete the degree because the student may not be able to perform the clinical experience.
 Students with questions regarding their status should contact the director of the school.

-Early admission to the BSN program allows students who meet specific criteria and choose The University of Southern Mississippi as freshmen to know that they will be admitted to the BSN program when they complete nursing prerequisite courses, as long as they maintain eligibility for early admission.
-This option is available at both the Hattiesburg campus and Gulf Park campus.
+Early admission to the BSN program allows students who meet specific criteria and choose The University of Southern Mississippi (USM) as freshmen to know that they will be admitted to the BSN program when they complete nursing prerequisite courses, as long as they maintain eligibility for early admission.
 The students admitted via this option are referred to as Dean's Scholars.

 - Application for early admission postmarked by the first Monday in April during the student's senior year of high school